hliosone/hliosone/README.md

 ### ~$ whoami
  Computer Science (cybersecurity oriented) at HEIG-VD in Switzerland.
 I'm spending most of my free times learning about blockchain and cybersecurity.
 Also going to events related to these topics.

-🔓 At the moment, I'm focusing on learning JS and Solidity in order to start blockchain development
+🔓 At the moment, I'm focusing on learning Java and Solidity in order to start blockchain development

 ---